drB-dotjpg/DiscordFortniteBot2/HowToPlay/HowToPlay.md

 ## Combat

-If you encouter another player, you have an oportunity to kill them.
+If you encounter another player, you have an opportunity to kill them.
 When using a weapon, consider the damage and the range.
 Weapon ranges are split into 3 categories: short, medium, and far range.
 Short range will hit up to 1 tile in a direction, while far range goes 3 tiles.

 On the other hand, weapons cannot shoot through walls, rather they'll destroy walls first.
 Make sure you stock up on materials (loot while on tree tile) so you can build walls and defend.
 After taking damage, you can use healing items.
-Some items only heal health, and some only heal shield.
+Some items only heal health, some only heal shield, and some do both.

 ## The storm